 Exterior

-- Inspect the RV furnace vents for any signs of soot.
+• Inspect the RV furnace vents for any signs of soot.
 Soot is a sign of improper combustion within the furnace.
 This improper combustion creates Carbon Monoxide.
-If you spot any soot, you should not operate your RV's Furnace until a Certified RV Technician have thoroughly inspected it.
+If you spot any soot, you should not operate your RV's Furnace until a Certified RV Technician has thoroughly inspected it.

-- Since we are talking about it, it is very important that you check your RV's Carbon Monoxide Detector for proper operation.
+• Since we are talking about it, it is especially important that you check your RV's Carbon Monoxide Detector for proper operation.
 Also check the Carbon Monoxide Detector's expiration date; yes, believe it or not Carbon Dioxide Detectors are only good for 5 or 6 years.
 Replace the Carbon Monoxide Detector if it has expired or does not operate properly.

 Interior